leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 15.png)

 The output z\* has the same number of elements in it as when we first transformed the word into numbers.
-GPT-3 takes this result, and feeds it through the entire encoding process again.
-If I'm understanding it right, they repeat this process 96 times to get 96 layers of encoding \[44\].
+The new model takes this result, and feeds it through the entire encoding process repeatedly.
+Think of it as multiple encoding layers e.g. doing the process 96 times.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 16.png)

 After all this training, we have a final output from the encoding.
 Let's call them vf.
 Note that the calculation of one word's vf is still independent of the calculation of another word's vf.
 This parallelisation has saved us a lot of time. e.g. I can calculate 7_vf without knowing 1_vf first.

-Now, we can use these final outputs, to start predicting out words.
-We pass all of these final outputs through another "decoding function", to get our first word \[45\].
-There are differences between how the decoding function works vs the encoding function, but the steps are similar enough that we'll not walk through them again \[46\].
-I've put just one big block for "decoding functions" here, but GPT-3 repeats this process the same number of times as the encoding process, i.e. 96 times.
+Now, we can use these final outputs, to start predicting our words.
+We pass all of these final outputs through another "decoding function", to get our first word \[44\].
+There are differences between how the decoding function works vs the encoding function, but the steps are similar enough that we'll not walk through them again.
+You can think of the decoding function as doing all of those encoding steps, but also taking the output from the "encoding function" process \[45\].
+I've put just one big block for "decoding functions" here, but the new model repeats this process the same number of times as the encoding process. e.g. if it had 96 encoding layers, it will have 96 decoding layers.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 17.png)